-The trial consists of three distinct cohorts of patients with Type 2 or Type 3 SMA and will evaluate the safety and efficacy of SRK-015 dosed intravenously every four weeks (Q4W) over a 12-month treatment period.
-All patients in the trial are receiving SRK-015 dosed every four weeks either as a monotherapy or in conjunction with an approved SMN upregulator therapy.
-Enrollment of a total of 58 patients across the three cohorts was completed in January 2020.
+The trial consists of three distinct cohorts of patients with Type 2 or Type 3 SMA and is evaluating the safety and efficacy of apitegromab over a 12-month treatment period.
+All patients in the trial are receiving apitegromab dosed every four weeks either as a monotherapy or in conjunction with an approved SMN upregulator therapy.

-In our view, this approach of evaluating multiple distinct cohorts offers a greater number of opportunities to discern the effects of SRK-015 on clinically meaningful motor function measures across multiple patient subpopulations.
+In our view, this approach of evaluating multiple distinct cohorts offers a greater number of opportunities to discern the effects of apitegromab on clinically meaningful motor function measures across multiple patient subpopulations.
 It is estimated that patients with Type 2 or Type 3 SMA represent over 85% of the overall patient population.
 We view each of the cohorts being evaluated in the TOPAZ trial as representing a significant proportion of patients suffering from SMA.